-Northern States Power Company, doing business as Xcel Energy, submits the attached Comments in response to the Minnesota Public Utilities Commission's Notice of Comment Period dated March 18, 2019.
+Northern States Power Company, doing business as Xcel Energy, submits a corrected version of its April 12, 2019 Comments in response to the Minnesota Public Utilities Commission's March 18, 2019 Notice of Comment Period in this docket.
+We summarize the revisions to pages 5 and 10 below, and note that we identify the corrections to our attached Comments in bold redline.